c-Whitesell/1800_202610_BBY06/README.md

 ## Overview

-Thoughtful Food is a client side app that use firebase and firestore to help users find places to eat that can meet their dietary needs!
+Thoughtful Food is a client-side app powered by Firebase and Firestore that leverages crowdsourced data to help users discover places to eat that meet their dietary needs!
 This was a project for COMP 1800 at at BCIT.

 ---